Celebrating five years of work towards sustainable agricultural outcomes!

 - Partnering with our very own Queensland Fire & Biodiversity Consortium (QFBC), Queensland Fire & Emergency Services, and local councils to deliver 17 fire management information sessions and fire management planning workshops.
 These workshops brought together 412 landholders, offering mapping resources and information to aid them in developing comprehensive fire management plans that collectively covered over 26,626 ha of land.
 It was a crucial step in enhancing fire management strategies in the region which preserve biodiversity.

-- Supporting a Native Forest Management field day with Private Forestry Southern Service Queensland and Emu Creek Landcare, involving 36 landholders, which aimed to improve landholder understanding, knowledge and skills in managing native forests for improved timber production, grazing and forest condition, and ecosystem benefits.
+- Supporting a Native Forest Management field day with Private Forestry Southern Service Queensland and Emu Creek Landcare, involving 36 landholders, which aimed to improve landholder understanding, knowledge, and skills in managing native forests for improved timber production, grazing, and forest condition, and ecosystem benefits.
 We also recently supported a Landcare tour of Emu Creek catchment, which attracted 33 landholders.
 This tour aimed to encourage the adoption of recommended land management practices while increasing awareness and understanding of soil and pasture management, native vegetation preservation, waterway conservation, and the management of threats such as invasive weeds, erosion, salinity, pasture dieback, and wildfires.

-- Three valuable Land Types booklets were developed, tailored for the Pine-Pumicestone, Stanley and Upper Brisbane sub-catchments.
+- Three valuable Land Types booklets were developed, tailored for the Pine-Pumicestone, Stanley, and Upper Brisbane sub-catchments.
 These booklets serve as enduring resources to support property management planning and grazing land management extension efforts, providing landholders with essential information and guidance for responsible land stewardship.

 Climate adaptation subprogram